Cawb07/d20DiceSystem_javascript/README.md

 A way to roll D20 system dice written in Javascript

-his program is designed to help Dungeon Masters perform quick calculations during adventures.
+This program is designed to help Dungeon Masters perform quick calculations during adventures.

 Each function rolls a specified number of dice and provides a number of